HLA-A: HLA-A gene

 The HLA-A gene is located on the short arm of chromosome 6 and encodes the larger, α-chain, constituent of HLA-A. Variation of HLA-A α-chain is key to HLA function.
 This variation promotes genetic diversity in the population.
-Since each HLA has a different affinity for peptides of certain structures, greater variety of HLAs means greater variety of antigens to be 'presented' on the cell surface, enhancing the likelihood that a subset of the population will be resistant to a given foreign invader.
+Since each HLA has a different affinity for peptides of certain structures, a greater variety of HLAs means that a greater variety of antigens can be 'presented' on the cell surface, enhancing the likelihood that a subset of the population will be resistant to a given foreign invader.
 This decreases the likelihood that a single pathogen has the capability to wipe out the entire human population.

 Each individual can express up to two types of HLA-A, one from each of their parents.
 Some individuals will inherit the same HLA-A from both parents, decreasing their individual HLA diversity; however, the majority of individuals will receive two different copies of HLA-A. This same pattern follows for all HLA groups.
 In other words, every single person can only express either one or two of the 2432 known HLA-A alleles.